en_USEnglish

 Vertical scalability

-OpenShift makes it easy to adjust container resources according to application needs, offering vertical scalability.
+OpenShift makes it easy to adjust container resources based on application needs, providing vertical scalability.

 Support for development technologies

-OpenShift offers native support for a variety of development technologies and programming languagesThis makes it suitable for a wide range of applications.
+OpenShift offers native support for a variety of development technologies and programming languages, making it suitable for different types of applications.

 Disadvantages of OpenShift